11th Cornell Probability Summer School

 - Request funding: March 29, 2019 (funding notifications will be sent on or around April 12, 2019)

-Social Events (as we get closer to the CPSS all registrants will be contacted to register for the Reception and Banquet.
-This will be separate from the main registration)
+Social Events - As we get closer to the CPSS, all registrants will be contacted regarding registration for the Reception and Banquet.

 Three main lecturers will give 75-minute lectures:

 Kavita Ramanan (Brown), Scaling Limits of Interacting Particle Systems on Large Sparse Graphs

 Nikolay Tzvetkov (Université Cergy-Pontoise in France), Random data Hamiltonian PDEs